If you are looking for a healthy and simple way to take care of your health, you should try making fresh rose water.

 Recipe for iced tea with rose water

-2 teaspoons of dried rosebuds
+2 teaspoons dried rosebuds

 3 teaspoons green tea leaves

-¼ teaspoon of fresh, homemade rose water
+¼ teaspoon fresh, homemade rose water

 2 cups of boiling water

-2 teaspoons honey
+2 teaspoons of honey

-First brew the green tea leaves and dried rosebuds in boiling water for about five minutes.
+First, infuse the green tea leaves and dried rosebuds in boiling water for about five minutes.

-Concluding remarks
+Final remarks